-Born Erdelyi Tamas in Budapest, Hungary, Ramone passed away Friday at his New York home following treatment for cancer, the entertainment magazine Variety reported.
+Born Erdelyi Tamas in Budapest, Tommy Ramone died Friday at his New York home following treatment for cancer, the entertainment magazine Variety reported.

-"We are saddened to announce the passing of Ramones founding drummer Tommy (Erdelyi) Ramone," the band's Twitter feed said.
+"We are saddened to announce the passing of Ramones founding drummer Tommy (Erdelyi) Ramone," the band said on its Twitter feed.

-The four original members, who all took on the last name Ramone, formed the band in the mid-1970s and came to be a fixture of the New York punk underground.
+The four original members, who all took on the last name Ramone, formed the band in the mid 1970s and emerged as a fixture of the New York punk underground.

-The group made it big with their first three albums: "Ramones" (1976) -- which included their first single hit, "Blitzkrieg Bop" -- as well as "Leave Home" and "Rocket to Russia," both from 1977.
+The Ramones made it big with their first three albums: "Ramones" (1976) -- which included their first single hit, "Blitzkrieg Bop" -- along with "Leave Home" and "Rocket to Russia" (both from 1977).

-"The Ramones revitalized rock and roll at one of its lowest ebbs, infusing it with punk energy, brash attitude and a loud, fast new sound," reads the band's biography on the Rock and Roll Hall of Fame's website.
+"The Ramones revitalized rock and roll at one of its lowest ebbs, infusing it with punk energy, brash attitude and a loud, fast new sound," reads the band's biography in the Rock and Roll Hall of Fame.

-When their first album appeared, it said, "the rock scene in general had become somewhat bloated and narcissistic.
+When their first album appeared "the rock scene in general had become somewhat bloated and narcissistic.
 The Ramones got back to basics: simple, speedy, stripped-down rock and roll songs."

 While the first album was not a commercial success, it was widely considered as having a seminal influence on the growth of punk-rock music.
 The album topped SPIN magazine's list of 50 Essential Punk Records and was even inducted into the Library of Congress.

-Tommy Ramone, who "anchored the frantic beat with superhuman energy," surrendered his drumsticks to a new drummer, Marky Ramone, in 1978, but remained as the band's co-producer and advisor through 1984, according to the Rock and Roll Hall of Fame..
+Tommy Ramone, who "anchored the frantic beat with superhuman energy," surrendered his drumsticks to a new drummer, Marky Ramone, in 1978, but remained as the band's co-producer and advisor through 1984.

 The Ramones disbanded in 1996, and the band was inducted in the Rock and Roll Hall of Fame in 2002.

-Lead vocalist Joey Ramone died in 2001, followed by bassist and songwriter Dee Dee Ramone the following year and guitarist Johnny Ramone in 2004.
+Lead vocalist Joey Ramone died in 2001, bass guitarist and vocalist Dee Dee Ramone died in 2002, and guitarist Johnny Ramone died in 2004.

-"It wasn't just music in The Ramones: it was an idea," the band's Facebook entry reads, citing Tommy from 1978.
+"It wasn't just music in The Ramones: it was an idea," the band's Facebook entry read, citing Tommy from 1978.

 "It was bringing back a whole feel that was missing in rock music –- it was a whole push outwards to say something new and different.
 Originally it was just an artistic type of thing; finally I felt it was something that was good enough for everybody."